influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ...

 ```
-Using the `lcut` utility (in hutils), the following command uses the grep from above, but adds an lcut command to only display the keys and their values for keys that are not identical in all of the entries.
+Using the `lcut` utility (in hutils), the following command uses the previous `grep` command, but adds an `lcut` command to only display the keys and their values for keys that are not identical in all of the entries.
+The following example includes 19 examples of unique log entries displaying selected keys: `ts`, `strategy`, `level`, and `trace_id`.

 ```
 $ grep -F 'op.name=tsm1.compact_group' influxd.log | grep -F 'op.event=start' | lcut ts strategy level trace_id | sort -u